-For the first phase, the steering group consisted of fifteen representatives from across the production and processing sectors, the independent Chair and an FSA Board member.
+For the first phase, the Steering Group consisted of fifteen representatives from across the production and processing sectors, the Chair and an FSA Board member.

-The steering group reported to our board and it was agreed that this group and its work would be suspended until after EU Exit.
+The Steering Group reported to our Board in March 2017 and it was agreed that this group and its work would be suspended until after EU Exit.

 - Meat Hygiene Inspectors (MHIs)